Baseflow/full-stack-on-rust/04-json-serialization/README.md

 We already covered the first 3 requirements, let's see if we can get some actual todo items over the wire.
 To serialize to JSON and deserialize from JSON, we will need another crate, as it is not part of the `std` library.
-There are a number of Crates that can do this for us, but the most well known crate is [Serde](https://docs.rs/serde_json/latest/serde_json/), so we'll stick with that.
+There are a number of Crates that can do this for us, but the most well known crate is [Serde](https://docs.rs/serde_json/latest/serde_json/), so we'll stick with that for now.

 Let's add Serde to our `Cargo.Toml` file.
 Note that our `todo_item` stuct resides in the `todo_shared` crate.
 So we will need to add it there.
 We will use this crate for both our backend as frontend projects.
 Any project including the `todo_shared` crate, will directly be able to (de)serialize `todo_item` entities from and to JSON..